blocksds/sdk/docs/content/usage/faq.md

 They are very flexible.
 With them it's possible to define parts of the code that are only loaded in DSi mode, and ignored in DS mode, for example.
-They are also supported by debuggers, so it is possible to use `gdb` with emulators like melonDS and DesMuMe to debug your games.
+They are also supported by debuggers, so it is possible to use `gdb` with emulators like melonDS and DeSmuMe to debug your games.

 There is more information [here](../../technical/build_process).